skellis46/slipbox/two women dancing.md

 Harari: deindividuation of the individual (from Talking Politics on Arendt?)

 Philosophical speculation

+> A swarm can be visualized best as being like Warhol’s endlessly copied images without an original, or with an original that was discarded and impossible to trace and retrieve.
+Each unit of the swarm reenacts the moves made by the others, while performing the whole job, from beginning to end and in all its parts, alone (in the case of consuming swarms, that job is the job of consuming).[@bauman-2008-does p.16]

+- the two women dancing are part of a consuming swarm.

+> Like everything else once securely located in that sphere, models of a good life have now become the game and prey of lone rangers, hunters, and trappers -- and have become some of the many spoils of deregulation, privatization, individualization, of the conquest and annexation of the public by the private.
+The grand social vision has been split into a multitude of individual and personal, strikingly similar but decidedly not complementary portmanteaus.
+Each one is made to the measure of consumers’ bliss -- meant, like all consumer joys, for utterly individual, lonely enjoyment even when relished in company.[@bauman-2008-does p.28]

+- annexation of the public by the private, in a public space, without privacy!

 > embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]